nginx/unit-docs/source/configuration.rst

    $ curl -i --head http://localhost  # Bumpy ride ahead, no route defined

        HTTP/1.1 404 Not Found

+If you reference a non-existing variable, it is considered empty.

 .. nxt_details:: Examples
    :hash: variables-examples